Taulupe Faletau: Early career

 Faletau spent time during the 2009/2010 season on loan at both Newport RFC where he made 11 appearances scoring 2 tries, and Cross Keys RFC where he made 2 appearances.

 Faletau spent his early years in Wales playing for Ebbw Vale RFC and New Panteg RFC juniors alongside Mako and Billy Vunipola until youth level, when he moved to Filton College, Bristol, to experience the English game.
 Prior to his move across the border, he had suffered several setbacks from both the Gwent District organisation and the Newport Gwent Dragons Regional.

 Faletau made his debut for the Newport Gwent Dragons senior team, on 1 November 2009, versus Edinburgh.

 On 22 December 2009, he was named in the Wales under-20 Squad for the 2010 Under-20 Six Nations tournament.
 In May 2010, he was selected for the Wales Under 20 Squad for the Junior World Cup in Argentina in June 2010.

 Club career

 Faletau played a significant role in Newport Gwent Dragons's run to the semi-finals of the 2014–15 European Rugby Challenge Cup, playing in seven of their eight games during the competition until they were eventually knocked out by Edinburgh.

 It was confirmed on 9 December 2015 that, after months of speculation, Faletau would be joining English Premiership side Bath Rugby in time for the 2016–17 season.

 On 5 November 2021, it was confirmed that Faletau would return to Wales to join Cardiff in the United Rugby Championship ahead of the 2022-23 season.

+Faletau was injured playing for Cardiff against the Ospreys, which would rule him out of the first three Six Nations matches, if selected.